Watersheds: General Information

 Kentucky River Watershed Management Program

 As part of the Kentucky River Watershed Management Framework, the Kentucky River Authority (KRA) agreed to coordinate and fund watershed management activities in the Kentucky River Basin.
-Because of limited staff, the KRA contracted with the Kentucky Water Resources Research Institute (KWRRI) to act as its agent in the implementation of the process.
-In that capacity, the KWRRI worked very closely with the statewide coordinator, the statewide steering committee and the Kentucky Division of Water.
+Because of limited staff, the KRA contracted with the Kentucky Water Research Institute (KWRI) to act as its agent in the implementation of the process.
+In that capacity, the KWRI worked very closely with the statewide coordinator, the statewide steering committee and the Kentucky Division of Water.
 Since the program's inception in 1998, the funds from the KRA have been used to support a local basin coordinator for the Kentucky River Basin, to support volunteer water quality sampling across the basin, to implement each of the steps of the overall watershed management framework, and to fund a small grant program in support of water and water quality projects within the basin.

 A review of the Kentucky River Watershed Management Program can be accessed from here.